e-sailing/LG-ESS-Gen1/readme.md

 ### API

-there are two commands to get json data from the api
+there are three commands to get json data from the api

-<ip>:9091/json/all
+http://localhost:9091/json/all (use your ip address)

 is a raw list of all data